Burnley sack manager Dyche with eight games left

 The Clarets, who have lost five of their last six top-flight games, are 18th and four points from safety.

-There most recent outing saw them lose 2-0 to Norwich City, who are bottom of the Premier League.
+Dyche was the Premier League's longest serving manager, having taken over at Turf Moor in October 2012.

-Burnley chairman Alan Pace said it was "an incredibly difficult decision" to part company with Dyche, but "we feel a change is needed".
+Burnley chairman Alan Pace said it was "an incredibly difficult decision" to part company with the 50-year-old, but "we feel a change is needed".

+Dyche's last game in charge of Burnley saw them lose 2-0 to Norwich City, who are bottom of the Premier League.

+Assistant manager Ian Woan, first-team coach Steve Stone and goalkeeping coach Billy Mercer have also left the club.

 More to follow.